Powered by SchoolDash

 Victoria Road, Acocks Green, Birmingham B27 7XY

 Archbishop Ilsley Catholic School is a non-selective, Roman Catholic academy.
-It has about 1,160 boys and girls aged between 11 and 18.
+It has about 1,180 boys and girls aged between 11 and 18.
 In October 2023 the school was rated ‘Good’ by Ofsted.
-The present school opened in 2019.

 This school is a member of St Teresa of Calcutta Multi Academy Company.
 (Holy Trinity Catholic School is also a member.)

-Particular strengths include Finances, Sixth form and Disadvantaged pupils.
-Relative weaknesses include Environment and Representation.
+Particular strengths include Finances.
+Relative weaknesses include Environment and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.